 This egg salad recipe is so easy to make & so delicious!.
 Hard-boiled eggs are tossed with celery, onion & mayo to make the perfect sandwich or luncheon salad.

-I have to say that egg salad has to be one of my favorite salads to make.
+I have to say that egg salad, second only to Rosemary Chicken Salad, has to be one of my favorite salads to make.
 It is super easy and always popular whenever it is served.
 It can also be served many different ways – on a sandwich, as a healthy salad, as a filling for phyllo appetizers or even rolled up in a torilla and sliced to make single pinwheel hors doeuvres.

 And what better time to prepare this delicious salad than when you have Easter eggs coming out your ears.
 Well, not actually, but that would be funny! 🙂